chase-slept/chase-blog/_drafts/new-post.md

 category:
 tags: []
 ---
 In [my last post]({% post_url 2023-09-20-network-topology %}) I briefly discussed the network topology of my homelab and a bit about its creation.
-Today I'd like to expand on that and explore some of the steps I took to access those local network resources over the internet.
+Today I'd like to expand on that and explore some of the steps I took to access my local network resources over the internet.
 This was one of my first big self-taught hurdles, and required quite a bit of research and tinkering to figure out.
-As with the last post, this isn't so much a guide as a post-mortem---please keep that in mind.
+As with the last post, this isn't so much a guide as post-mortem documentation---please keep that in mind.

 ![Diagram showing Network Topology](/assets/img/network-diagram.jpg) *Network diagram from [my previous post]({% post_url 2023-09-20-network-topology %}).*